Aggressive Ducks: Why drakes attack and how to permanently stop aggression

 He was boss and he was happy with it.
 I was not boss and learned to live with it.

 Then, a couple years later, I became interested in horse and dog training.
-I noticed that the good trainers had things in common, regardless of whether they trained dogs or horses, and even if their methods were very different.
-They emphasized how all behavioral problems were the owner’s fault and not the animal’s, how you had to be consistent, how you should never ask for something without making sure you got what you asked for, how you had to understand how the animal thinks, and so on.
+I noticed that the good trainers had things in common.
+They emphasized how behavioral problems were usually the owner’s fault and not the animal’s, how you had to be consistent, how you should never ask for something without making sure you got what you asked for, how you had to understand how the animal thinks, and so on.

 In addition to that, I got two new drakes and was able to witness what a real fight looked like and how the top drake maintained his position in the pecking order.
 I also read some online about defeating aggressive drakes.